- CBD Drug Test

 Full Spectrum CBD

 Full Spectrum CBD contains various plant substances including cannabinoids, essential oils, terpenes, and THC.
-Preliminary research suggests that all of these plant components work together to create a synergy commonly referred to as “the entourage effect.”
-Put simply, they can theoretically enhance their therapeutic benefits by complimenting and balancing one another.
 To remain within the law, its tetrahydrocannabinol content must be below 0.3 percent.
 However, being legal doesn’t necessarily equate to passing a THC drug test.

 Broad Spectrum CBD